 So what will this mean for Kiwis?
 Unfortunately we’re already starting to see some power companies increase their fixed-term prices for customers, and things will be particularly tough for some businesses that are big users of electricity.
-We also know that it’s been a difficult time for customers on our wholesale pricing plan, Freestyle, too.
-So we’re actively reaching out to them to help them make the switch to our fixed generation price plan, FIXIE (if they want) which gives them peace of mind with a fair and simple generation price set for 6 months (if this is you and you want to make the switch right now, head to the account tab in your dashboard!).
+We also know that it’s been a difficult time for customers on our Wholesale pricing plan, too.
+So we’re actively reaching out to them to help them make the switch to our other plans (if they want) to give them peace of mind (if this is you and you want to make the switch right now, head to the account tab in your dashboard!).

-It’s also for this reason that, in good faith, we’ve made the decision to suspend Freestyle as a pricing plan for new customers for the time being.
-While Freestyle is Flick’s OG pricing plan and we love it to bits for what it can deliver customers, current wholesale prices mean we simply can’t (and won’t) let unsuspecting new customers take that hit to their wallet.
-We’re continuing to keep Freestyle open for existing Flicksters because some of you love it and it works for you - and that’s awesome!
+It’s also for this reason that, in good faith, we’ve made the decision to suspend our Wholesale pricing plan for new customers for the time being.
+While wholesale is Flick’s OG pricing plan and we love it to bits for what it can deliver customers, current spot prices mean we simply can’t (and won’t) let unsuspecting new customers take that hit to their wallet.
+We’re continuing to keep Wholesale open for existing Flicksters because some of you love it and it works for you - and that’s awesome!

 At the moment there’s lots of talk about the Climate Change Commission’s draft report and what that might mean for electricity in New Zealand.
 Submissions were due last Sunday, and ours reflected the same song we’ve sung for the last few years: that the current market structure won’t support the move to an economy that relies more heavily on electricity.
 Our concern is that it risks pushing costs even further beyond the affordability of many Kiwis - those who can’t afford to pay bigger electricity bills will be left behind in the transition, either pushed further into energy poverty or unable to afford to make the shift in the first place.